 (B) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if the permittee could have installed adequate backup equipment to prevent a bypass which occurred during normal periods of equipment downtime . or preventive maintenance; and
+This condition is not satisfied if the permittee could have installed adequate backup equipment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and

-(C) The permittee submitted notices as required under paragraph (g)(3) of this section.
+(C) The permittee submitted notices as required under paragraph (m)(3) of this section.

-(ii) The Director may approve an anticipated bypass, after considering its adverse effects, if the Director determines that it will meet the three conditions listed above in paragraph (g)(4)(i) of this section.
+(ii) The Director may approve an anticipated bypass, after considering its adverse effects, if the Director determines that it will meet the three conditions listed above in paragraph (m)(4)(i) of this section.

-(h) Upset.-(1) Definition.
-"Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with technology-based permit effluent limitations because of factors beyond the reasonable control of the permittee.
+(n) Upset.
+(1) Definition.
+"Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with technology based permit effluent limitations because of factors beyond the reasonable control of the permittee.
 An upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation.

-(2) Effect of an upset.
-An upset constitutes an affirmative defense to an action brought for noncompliance with such technology-based permit effluent limitations if the requirements of paragraph (h)(3) of this section are met.
-No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review.

-(3) Conditions necessary for a demonstration of upset.
-A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that:

-(i) An upset occurred and that the permittee can identify the specific cause(s) of the upset;

-(ii) The permitted facility was at the time being properly operated; and

-(iii) The permittee submitted notice of the upset as required in paragraph (f) of this section (24-hour notice).

-(iv) The permittee complied with any remedial measures required under § 122.7(d).

-(4) Burden of proof.
+- (2) Effect of an upset.
+An upset constitutes an affirmative defense to an action brought for noncompliance with such technology based permit effluent limitations if the requirements of paragraph (n)(3) of this section are met.
+No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review. - (3) Conditions necessary for a demonstration of upset.
+A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - (i) An upset occurred and that the permittee can identify the specific cause(s) of the upset; - (ii) The permitted facility was at the time being properly operated; and - (iii) The permittee submitted notice of the upset as required in paragraph (1)(6)(ii)(B) of this section (24 hour notice). - (iv) The permittee complied with any remedial measures required under paragraph (d) of this section. - (4) Burden of proof.
 In any enforcement proceeding the permittee seeking to establish the occurrence of an upset has the burden of proof.

-§ 122.61 Additional conditions applicable to specified categories of NPDES permits.
+§ 122.42 Additional conditions applicable to specified categories of NPDES permits (applicable to State NPDES programs, see § 123.25).

-The following conditions, in addition to those set forth in § 122.7 and § 122.60, apply to all NPDES permits within the categories specified below:
+The following conditions, in addition to those set forth in § 122.41, apply to all NPDES permits within the categories specified below:

-(a) Existing manufacturing. commercial, mining, and silvicultural dischargers.
-In addition to the reporting requirements under § 122.7(1) and § 122.60, all existing manufacturing, commercial, mining, and silvicultural dischargers must notify the Director as soon as they know or have reason to helieve:

-(1) That any activity has occurred or will occur which would result in the discharge of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels:"

-(i) One hundred micrograms per liter

-(100 μg/1); (ii) Two hundred micrograms per liter (200 μg/1) for acrolein and acrylonitrile; five hundred micrograms per liter (500 $\mu g/1$) for 2,4-dinitrophenol and for 2methyl-4,6-dinitrophenol; and one milligram per liter (1 mg/1) for antimony;
+- (a) Existing manufacturing, commercial, mining, and silvicultural dischargers.
+In addition to the reporting requirements under § 122.41(1), all existing manufacturing, commercial, mining, and silvicultural dischargers must notify the Director as soon as they know or have reason to believe: - (1) That any activity has occurred or will occur which would result in the discharge of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - (i) One hundred micrograms per liter (100 $\mu$ g/l); - (ii) Two hundred micrograms per liter (200 μg/l) for acrolein and acrylonitrile; five hundred micrograms per liter (500 μg/l) for 2,4-dinitrophenol and for 2methyl-4,6-dinitrophenol; and one milligram per liter (1 mg/l) for antimony;

-(iii) Five (5) times the maximum concentration value reported for that pollutant in the permit application in accordance with §122.53(d)[7] or § 122.53(d)(10); or
+(iii) Five (5) times the maximum concentration value reported for that pollutant in the permit application in accordance with § 122.21 (g)(7) or (g) (10): or

-(iv) The level established by the Director in accordance with § 122.62(f).
+(iv) The level established by the Director in accordance with § 122.44(f).